RowenTey/idkJobs/README.md

 Hooray!
 You get all the information about your ideal job with just one click!

 ---
-*This repository is submitted as an entry for [iNTUition 2022](https://intuition.ieeentu.com/) by Kai Seong, Shao Wei, Horstann & Ci Hui*
+*This repository is submitted as an entry for [iNTUition 2022](https://intuition.ieeentu.com/) by Kai Seong, Shao Wei, Horstann & Ci Hui.*